ThiagoAlexandreGuerra/Lotus_Framework/README.md

 ---

-## Final Note
+# Final Note

-Lotus is an evolving architectural exploration.
+Lotus is an evolving ecosystem.

-It exists to investigate how far object-oriented abstractions can simplify interface construction while deepening understanding of front-end framework design.
+Its current Alpha stage represents only the beginning of a broader vision.
+New subsystems, rendering improvements, developer tools and architectural refinements will continue to shape the framework over time.

+The project is being developed with long-term ambitions and a commitment to understanding how modern interface frameworks can be designed from first principles.